- Define the components of a healthful diet.

 Balance the foods in your diet.
 Achieving balance in your diet entails not consuming one nutrient at the expense of another.
 For example, calcium is essential for healthy teeth and bones, but too much calcium will interfere with iron absorption.
 Most foods that are good sources of iron are poor sources of calcium, so in order to get the necessary amounts of calcium and iron from your diet, a proper balance between food choices is critical.
 Another example is that while sodium is a vital nutrient, an overabundance of it can contribute to congestive heart failure and chronic kidney disease.
 Remember, everything must be consumed in the proper amounts.

 Eat with moderation as the goal.
 Moderation is crucial for optimal health and survival.
 Burgers, French fries, cake, and ice cream each night for dinner will lead to health complications.
 But as part of an otherwise healthful diet and consumed only on a weekly basis, this should not have too much of an impact on overall health.
-If this is done once per month, it will have even less of an impact upon overall health.
+If this is done once per month, it will have even less of an impact on overall health.
 It’s important to remember that eating is, in part, about enjoyment and indulging with a spirit of moderation.
 This fits within a healthy diet.

 Monitor food portions.
 For optimum weight maintenance, it is important to ensure that energy consumed from foods meets the energy expenditures required for body functions and activity.
 If not, excess energy contributes to gradual, steady weight gain.
 In order to lose weight, you need to ensure that more calories are burned than consumed.
 Likewise, in order to gain weight, calories must be eaten in excess of what is expended daily.
 So what exactly is a Calorie anyway?
 Watch this YouTube Video called “What is a calorie? – Emma Bryce”